-The last few years I have put together a list of some of Calgary’s best playgrounds.
-This year instead of curating a list of my picks, I set up a survey to find Calgary’s favorite or most popular playgrounds.
+In 2018, I set up a survey to find Calgarian’s picks for Calgary’s best outdoor playgrounds.
 The results were pretty strong with the top 15 standing out from the pack.
 There are lots of great playgrounds that aren’t on this list but these are all solid choices.

 Looking at the ones that made it, a few trends show up.

-This year’s list is ranked with the playground with the most votes first.
+This list is ranked with the playground with the highest proportion of votes first.

 Location: Prince’s Island Park, just north of downtown.